Col-E/Recaf/README.md

 To build, run `gradlew clean shadowJar`, which will generate `recaf-ui\build\libs\recaf-$VERSION$-SNAPSHOT-J8-jar-with-dependencies.jar`.

-To run from inside an IDE, the main class in the `UI` module is `me.coley.recaf.RecafUI`.
+To run from inside an IDE, the main class in the `UI` module is `me.coley.recaf.Main`.